The AI Coding panel provides a streamlined AI coding workflow inside the normal left pane. It keeps the app structure familiar while reducing clutter.

 - Runs AI coding across selected/all sources using your prompt and model.

-- Layout (top → bottom): Summarise (collapsible block, pale gold panel) with its own prompt and controls; then the main Model, Skip coded, Add source prompt, and source limit row; then the main Prompt textarea; then Advanced (main Auto-code chunk size, concurrency, temperature, thinking, etc.).
+- Layout (top → bottom): Model, Skip coded, Add source prompt, and source limit row; then the Prompt sections editor; then Advanced (chunk size, concurrency, temperature, thinking, etc.).

 - Use source limit + skip coded options to test quickly and avoid rework.